Frank Wead: Naval aviation publicity and development

-In the spring of 1923, Wead reported to NAS Anacostia, Washington DC for shore duty assignment.
-Assigned to the Flight Division of the Bureau of Aeronautics.
+In the spring of 1923, Wead was detached from the aircraft squadron battle fleet and reported to NAS Anacostia, Washington D.C., for assignment to the Flight Division of the Bureau of Aeronautics.
 Lieutenant Wead worked closely with the Philadelphia Naval Aircraft Factory and three contractors (Curtiss Aeroplane and Motor Company, Wright Aeronautical, Glenn L. Martin Company) in the development of seaplane airframes and new engines, and testing the seaplanes in duration flights above the Potomac River.
 Based upon his experience and technical expertise, Wead submitted several articles for publication that pertained to known issues concerning aircraft design, power plant problems, and future naval aviation.

 Seaplane racing and records broken

-Wead traveled to East Cowes, Isle of Wight, Great Britain as part of a U.S. Navy team to participate in the Schneider Cup race.
-Wead had to withdraw because of problems with his aircraft, but his teammates, Lieutenants David Rittenhouse and Rutledge Irvine finished first and second, respectively on 28 September 1923.
+Lieutenant Frank Wead traveled to East Cowes, Isle of Wight, Great Britain, as the American team captain of a small group of U.S. naval aviators.
+He was also the reserve team member.
+With Lieutenant Wead were four naval aviators who departed New York Harbor aboard S.S.
+Leviathan.
+They were to participate in the Seventh Schneider Trophy Contest (28 September 1923).
+Unfortunately, on the day of the navigability tests (27 September 1923), Wead had to withdraw because of an engine problem with his TR-3A aircraft- the American reserve seaplane.
+The TR-3A was a double pontoon seaplane with a Wright E-4 engine of 300 H.P.
+However, his teammates, Lieutenants David Rittenhouse and Rutledge Irvine, flying their CR-3s finished first and second places, respectively, on 28 September 1923.
+Their CR-3s were earlier tested at Garden City, Port Washington, Long Island.
+They were an improved adaptation of the Curtiss Navy Racer- the standard racing design which led the world in performance since the first plane of this type won the Pulitzer Race in 1921.

 During the period 22–23 June 1924 just off-shore of NAS Anacostia, Wead and Lieutenant John Dale Price, using a Curtiss CS-2 with a Wright T-3 Tornado engine, set new Class C seaplane records for distance (963.123 miles), duration (13 hours 23 minutes 15 seconds), and three speed records (73.41 mph for 500 kilometers, 74.27 mph for 1000 km, and 74.17 mph for 1500 km).
 Lieutenants Wead and Price set a newer record 11–12 July 1924, with new Class C seaplane records for distance (994.19 miles) and duration (14 hours 53 min 44 sec) using a CS-2 with a Wright Tornado engine.